printfn/bp/README.md

 `bp` is a cross-platform clipboard tool written in Rust, based on [cb](https://gist.github.com/RichardBronosky/56d8f614fab2bacdd8b048fb58d0c0c7).
 It can automatically detect whether to copy or paste, and is optimised to work in pipes.
-Its behavior is based on the [`tee`](https://man7.org/linux/man-pages/man1/tee.1.html) command.
+Its behaviour is based on the [`tee`](https://man7.org/linux/man-pages/man1/tee.1.html) command.